 \section{Limitations}

-While we have made considerable progress towards a production-quality system for semantic-guided generation PBR face asset, there are aspects of our system that can be improved upon.
+While we have made considerable progress towards a production-quality system for semantic-guided generation of PBR face assets, there are aspects of our system that can be improved upon.

 By sourcing our training data from diffusion models, we expanded the diversity of our training data greatly.
 However, our method only works for texture maps, as there is currently no controllable high-quality large-scale generative model for face geometry.
-So, while we can refine the geometry with a single-view face reconstruction method, the diversity of the initial geometry is still limited by what we have in the scanned dataset.
+While we can refine the geometry with a single-view face reconstruction method, the diversity of the initial geometries is still limited by the scanned dataset.

+Our texture normalization matches diffusion-generated UV textures to the scanned-albedo domain.
+But its accuracy is limited by the small scanned target domain (200 subjects), which can reduce skin-tone fidelity for rare appearances.
+We therefore estimate a skin color from manually selected flat regions as additional input.
+With richer scanned-albedo coverage, leveraging general-purpose intrinsic decomposition as additional de-lighting supervision is a potential way to improve normalization further.

-Furthermore, the invisible parts on the UV texture projected from the frontal view portraits, generated by the diffusion model, need to be supplemented by the scanned dataset.
-This requires a well-distributed scan data.
-If the generated portrait has no similar labels in the scanned data, for instance, a dark skin texture may not be accurately completed if there's no dark skin in the scanned database.
-Therefore, we aim to explore a multi-view consistent texture synthesis method that can produce a complete texture without the need for inpainting.
+Furthermore, the invisible parts of the UV texture projected from the frontal view portraits, generated by the diffusion model, need to be supplemented by the scanned dataset.
+This requires a well-distributed scan dataset.
+If the generated portrait has no similar labels in the scanned data, the skin texture may not be accurately completed.
+Therefore, we aim to explore a multi-view consistent texture synthesis method that can improve our texture completion design.

-Since pre-trained diffusion models are used to create the training data, our generation model may inherit any potential biases present in models like Stable Diffusion.
+Since pre-trained diffusion models are used to create the training data, our generation model may inherit any potential biases present in these models.
 Although we ensure that each attribute has balanced training data through manually defined attributes and distributions in data preparation, it is worth discussing how our method might still inherit issues if the pre-trained models do not express certain attributes diversely.
-Additionally, due to the high quality of the generated faces, misuse and privacy management are also significant challenges.
+Additionally, due to the high quality of the generated faces, additional care should be taken to prevent misuse and protect privacy.